March 27, 2023

-Have you noticed your employees’ stress levels rising recently?
+Have you noticed your employees’ work stress levels rising recently?
 Are they eating at their desks to meet deadlines?
 Calling in sick?
 Snapping at co-workers?

 Here’s how to recognize the signs of stress and tips on what you as an employer can do to prevent it from hurting your employees.

 Numerous studies have found that stress at work is a major cause for concern and leads to physical symptoms.
 In one survey conducted by the Harvard T.H.
 Chan School of Public Health, National Public Radio and the Robert Wood Johnson Foundation, 43 percent of workers said their job is bad for their stress – yikes!

 In a 2021 APA Work and Well-being survey , more than 70 percent of workers say they typically feel tense or stressed out during their workday.

 And the consequences: survey respondents reported that stress has an impact on their physical and mental health, results in overeating or skipping a meal, and nearly half say stress has caused them to lie awake at night in the past month.
 One in five respondents say they intend to seek employment outside of their company in the next year.

 The most serious issue in the workplace for the development of illness that we in Total Worker Health need to solve is stress.

 ~ Dr. John Howard, NIOSH director

 Persistent work-related stress can lead to lost productivity, health costs, burnout and turnover.